 Cakes

 Get help from family and friends: We all have a friend or family member who’s big into baking.
 Here’s where their skills will come in handy!
-Once again, you can pay for ingredients and ask if your baker friend would be willing to craft you the cake as a wedding gift.
+Once again, you can pay for ingredients and ask if your baker friend would be willing to craft the cake for you as a wedding gift.
 Cupcakes are often less expensive and easier to serve to guests.
-You can always get a tiny topper cake made for a traditional “cut the cake” photo.

 Décor